Rosanna Capolingua

-Rosanna Capolingua (born 26 January 1959) is an Australian doctor and former federal president of the Australian Medical Association (AMA).
-She served as president from 2007 to 2009.
+Rosanna Capolingua (born 26 January 1959) is an Australian doctor who served as federal president of the Australian Medical Association (AMA) from 2007 to 2009.

 Background

 A graduate of the University of Western Australia, she was AMA (Western Australia) State President for two years and served on the Executive of the Federal AMA for four years.
-Dr. Capolingua is also Chair of the Federal AMA's Ethics and Medico-Legal Committee and the AMA Publishing Company.
+Capolingua was also Chair of the Federal AMA's Ethics and Medico-Legal Committee and the AMA Publishing Company.

 She currently works as a general practitioner in Western Australia.
-She occasionally writes newspaper columns for The West Australian.

 Capolingua was once a member of the Liberal Party of Australia.